statechannels/go-nitro/docs/introduction/what-are-state-channels.md

-# Introduction

-Welcome to the documentation website for Nitro Protocol (v2), a state channel protocol implementation in solidity and Golang.

 ## What are state channels?

 State channels are a technology which allows for peer-to-peer games, payments and other few-user applications to safely trade blockchain assets at extremely low latency, low cost and high throughput without requiring trust in a third-party.
 State channels can be programmed such that assets are redistributed according to arbitary logic, allowing for applications such as poker, conditional payments, atomic swaps and more.

 ## What is Nitro Protocol?

-Nitro protocol is a state of the art state channel protocol which is focussed on security, perormance and extensibility.
+Nitro protocol is a state of the art state channel protocol which is focussed on security, performance and extensibility.
 It has been developed over several years of research: the first version was announced in a whitepaper in 2019, and v2 is described in a second paper.

 One of the key features of Nitro are _virtual_ channels, where peers can setup a direct connection with each other entirely off-chain.